Bangladesh–Yemen relations: 1987 presidential visit

 Bangladeshi president Hussain Muhammad Ershad visited North Yemen in July 1987, seeking to boost trade and cooperation.
-Two agreements on bilateral cooperation between the two states were signed during this visit.
+Two agreements on bilateral cooperation were signed during this visit.
 This was the first Bangladeshi presidential visit to North Yemen.

 Educational cooperation

 The education sector has been identified as a potential field to expand bilateral cooperation between Bangladesh and Yemen.
 Both sides have expressed the need to hold educational exchange programs, especially in the fields of engineering and information technology.

 Economic cooperation

 Economic ties between Bangladesh and Yemen increased in the 1990s, with surge in trade and labour migration.

 Bangladesh and Yemen have expressed mutual interest to expand the bilateral trade and investments between the two countries.
 Bangladeshi pharmaceuticals, ceramic, melamine, jute and fabric, leather products etc. have been identified as promising industries with huge demand in the Yemeni market.
 In 2013, the Yemeni President Abd Rabbuh Mansur Hadi expressed his desire to have some patrol ships for Yemen Coast Guards built in the Bangladeshi shipyards.
 Yemen has proposed to sign an agreement on Trade and Commerce with Bangladesh.
 Besides, the need for exchanges of business delegations between the two countries has also been stressed.